 Mortgage Sellers and Servicers.
 Mortgage servicers collect mortgage and escrow payments from borrowers, pay taxes and insurance costs from escrow accounts, monitor and report delinquencies, and perform other required activities on our behalf.
 Our mortgage sellers and servicers may also be obligated to repurchase loans or foreclosed properties, reimburse us for losses or provide other remedies under certain circumstances, such as if it is determined that the mortgage loan did not meet our underwriting or eligibility requirements, if certain loan representations and warranties are violated or if mortgage insurers rescind coverage.
 However, under our revised representation and warranty framework, we no longer require repurchase for loans that have breaches of certain selling representations and warranties if they have met specified criteria for relief.
 Our business with mortgage servicers is concentrated.
-Our five largest single-family mortgage servicers, including their affiliates, serviced approximately 39% of our single-family guaranty book of business as of March 31, 2017 and December 31, 2016.
+Our five largest single-family mortgage servicers, including their affiliates, serviced approximately 40% of our single-family guaranty book of business as of June 30, 2017, compared with approximately 39% as of December 31, 2016.
+Our five largest multifamily mortgage servicers, including their affiliates, serviced approximately 47% of our multifamily guaranty book of business as of June 30, 2017 and December 31, 2016.

-If a significant mortgage seller or servicer counterparty, or a number of mortgage sellers or servicers, fails to meet their obligations to us, it could result in an increase in our credit losses and credit-related expense, and have an adverse effect on our results of operations and financial condition.
+If a significant mortgage seller or servicer counterparty, or a number of mortgage sellers or servicers, fails to meet their obligations to us, it could increase our credit losses and credit-related expense, and adversely affect our results of operations and financial condition.

 Mortgage Insurers.
 Mortgage insurance "risk in force" generally represents our maximum potential loss recovery under the applicable mortgage insurance policies.
-We had total mortgage insurance coverage risk in force of \$128.3 billion and \$126.2 billion on the single-family mortgage loans in our guaranty book of business as of March 31, 2017 and December 31, 2016, respectively, which represented 4% of our single-family guaranty book of business as of March 31, 2017 and December 31, 2016.
-Our primary mortgage insurance coverage risk in force was \$127.8 billion and \$125.6 billion as of March 31, 2017 and December 31, 2016, respectively.
-Our pool mortgage insurance coverage risk in force was \$591 million and \$617 million as of March 31, 2017 and
+We had total mortgage insurance coverage risk in force of \$131.5 billion and \$126.2 billion on the single-family mortgage loans in our guaranty book of business as of June 30, 2017 and December 31, 2016, respectively, which represented 5% and 4% of our single-family guaranty book of business as of June 30, 2017 and December 31, 2016, respectively.
+Our primary mortgage insurance coverage risk in force was \$130.9 billion and \$125.6 billion as of June 30, 2017 and December 31, 2016, respectively.
+Our pool mortgage insurance coverage risk in force was \$565 million and \$617 million as of June 30, 2017 and December 31, 2016, respectively.
+Our top three mortgage insurance companies provided 66% of our mortgage insurance coverage risk in force as of June 30, 2017 and December 31, 2016.